MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 ### Unauthorized / HTTP status 401

-If you've tried to set up R Server for LDAP/AD as described in the article "[Authentication Options for Operationalization](configure-authentication.md)", and you've run into connection issues or the `401` error, then we recommend that you try the `ldp.exe` tool to search the LDAP settings and compare them to what you’ve declared in appsettings.json.
+If you have [configured R Server to authenticate](configure-authentication.md) against LDAP/AD, but have encountered connection issues or a `401` error, then try the ldp.exe tool to search the LDAP settings and compare them to what you have declared in appsettings.json.
 You can also consult with any Active Directory experts in your organization to identify the correct parameters.

-### Configuration didn't restore after upgrade
+### Configuration did not restore after upgrade

-If you followed the upgrade instructions but your configuration did not persist, then put the backed up version of the appsettings.json file under the following directories and reinstall R Server 9.1 again:
+If you followed the upgrade instructions but your configuration did not persist, then put the backup of the appsettings.json file under the following directories and reinstall R Server 9.1 again:
    + On Windows: `C:\Users\Default\AppData\Local\DeployR\current`

    + On Linux: `/etc/deployr/current`